-According to the information provided by the Lithuanian Water Suppliers Association228 fraction of industrial wastewater exceeds 50% in six of 38 agglomerations with population equivalent more than 10 thousand.
+According to the information provided by the Lithuanian Water Suppliers Association148 fraction of industrial wastewater exceeds 50% in six of 38 agglomerations with population equivalent more than 10 thousand.
 In one of them (Pasvalys) fraction of industrial wastewater comprises 87.5% of the total wastewater discharge.
 On average, industrial wastewater comprises about 20% of the total load of municipal wastewater treatment systems in Lithuania.

-In addition, separate evaluation of CH_4 emissions from domestic and industrial wastewater is problematic because organic load in both domestic and industrial wastewater is measured predominantly as BOD.
+In addition, separate evaluation of CH4 emissions from domestic and industrial wastewater is problematic because organic load in both domestic and industrial wastewater is measured predominantly as BOD.

-There are close to 1800 wastewater discharge points in Lithuania registered by the Lithuanian EPA.
+The Lithuanian EPA is collecting data on wastewater discharges from more than 1400 discharge points.
 Among them, some discharges from industries are also registered but representing only minor fraction of industrial discharges mainly from industries located in remote areas not covered by municipal sewerage collection systems.
 The major part of industrial wastewater is discharged into municipal sewerage networks and cannot be separated from municipal wastewater.